 “This agreement approves 100% federal reimbursement for costs incurred by the state of Florida related to the accommodation of those displaced by Hurricane Maria,” he said.

 The state has opened three disaster relief centers at the main airports in Orlando, Miami, and the Port of Miami for displaced families from Puerto Rico.

 Staff from several agencies, including FEMA and the American Red Cross, are in Florida helping incoming residents, he said.

-As of Thursday, just 26% of households had power restored, according to the Puerto Rico Electric Power Authority.
+Puerto Rico has a smaller population – about 3.4 million – but the blackout has lasted for a much longer stretch of time.
+As of Thursday, just 26% of households had power restored, according to data from the Puerto Rico Electric Power Authority (PREPA).

-Whitefish Energy, a two-year-old utility firm with ties to the Trump administration, was awarded a $300 million contract to help restore the country's power grid.
-The huge contract to a small company has drawn questions and criticism
+Whitefish Energy, a two-year-old utility firm with ties to the Trump administration, was awarded a $300 million contract from PREPA last week to help restore the country’s power grid.
+The huge contract to a small company has led to questions and criticism from Puerto Rican politicians.

 In general, most power outages are due to disruption in the power lines that deliver energy, rather than in energy generation, Houser said.
 Hurricanes, with their high sustained winds and wide geographic area, are particularly likely to knock out power for large numbers of people.

 CNN’s Joe Sutton, Sam Petulla and Eric Levenson contributed to this report.